A Strategic Presentation Design Agency - image arrow

 • Canva

 Canva is a design platform that’s not limited to traditional spreadsheets.
-It offers multiple templates and comes with versatile customization options.
-And the drag-and-drop interface makes creating visuals quick and easy.
+It offers multiple pitch deck financials templates and comes with versatile customization options.
+For startups working on their investor decks, it can also serve as a quick financial pitch deck template, helping teams design polished slides without advanced design skills.

 • Infogram